j0lama/j0lama.github.io/_posts/2017-10-23-router-attack.md

 ```

 This looked like there was something wrong and I was waiting for connection but I tried to introduce the *ls* command and surprisingly was executed succesfully!
-I had access to an privilege shell with a complete root access to the system.
+I had access to a privilege shell with a complete root access to the system.

 #### Some reverse engineering

 I found that the default shell for ssh was a binary call cmdsh in the /bin/ folder.

-I was still needing the *sh* command password so I decided to bring the binary to my laptop an execute IDA Pro.
+I still needed the *sh* command password so I decided to bring the binary to my laptop an execute IDA Pro.
 The binary was compiled for MIPS architecture and I only needed to find where the string "Password incorrect!" is used to see a condition before, that compare a string with the string "c93vu02jp4z04", the *sh* password.

 <p align="center">
       <img src="/images/router-attack/ida.png">
 </p>

-#### Conclutions
+#### Conclusions

-I hope you had enjoy reading as much I do writing this post and over all learning something new.
+I hope you have enjoy reading this post as much I did writing it and over all learning something new.
 If you want more post like this one make it me know thorugh Twitter or buying me a [Ko-Fi](https://ko-fi.com/jolama)